-This past year, we've all seen couples downsize their large nuptials to host smaller affairs in light of the coronavirus crisis.
+This past year, we've all seen couples downsize their large nuptials to host smaller affairs in light of the pandemic.
 But what about the couples who always wanted a micro wedding, regardless of a looming global pandemic?
 Now that these intimate gatherings have become mainstream, we're introducing you to another level of the trend: the micro wedding marathon.

 What's that, you ask?
 It's everything a real wedding has to offer, from the ceremony to the cake cutting, but with a few exceptions: The entire event lasts just 90 minutes—and you share the venue and planning team with two other couples.